 Studying abroad with Greenheart Travel’s high school program in Ireland will give you a chance to live and study in one of the world’s friendliest countries.
-Immerse yourself in a culture where U2, St. Patrick and James Joyce made history, and learn to live like a local during your semester or academic year abroad.
-As an exchange student in Ireland, you will experience what it’s like to attend high school in the Emerald Isle and receive the treasure of cultural immersion, allowing you to gain a new perspective during your academic adventure overseas.
+As an exchange student in Ireland, you will experience what it’s like to attend high school in the Emerald Isle and live like a local, allowing you to gain a new perspective during your academic adventure overseas.

 In researching a study abroad program, you have already shown you are a leader and open-minded in your academic pursuits.
 These are just a few of the traits that our exchange students possess.
 You’re motivated to immerse yourself in another culture and flexible enough to live outside your comfort zone.
 You should also:

 *What does it mean to be in good mental health?

 Moving to a new culture and staying in unfamiliar surroundings without your normal support structure can be very stressful, even to a well-adjusted student.
 Sending a student with pre-existing conditions on a long-term exchange program could exacerbate whatever challenges the student was previously facing.
 In order to ensure the safety of our participants, we must be rigorous in our pre-screening of all high school abroad applicants.

 Therefore, we may not be able to accept students who have struggled with any kind of mental illness, specifically within the last 2 years and/or are reliant on medication to address their existing mental health condition.
 Each student will be addressed on a case by case basis and ultimately it is Greenheart Travel’s in-country partner who holds the right to accept or decline a student based on their individual policy.